deepakkum21/angular-19-signal/README.md

 1. Sometimes just removing the effect function from memory is not enough for a proper cleanup.
 2. On some occasions, we might want to perform some sort of cleanup operation like closing a network connection or otherwise releasing some resources when an effect gets destroyed.
-3.  cleanup() will be called everytime the effect() finsihed its job and also it will be called when the effect() is cleanedup as part of GC or manually.
+3.  cleanup() will be called everytime the effect() finished its job and also it will be called when the effect() is cleanedup as part of GC or manually.
 4.  usecase:-

     - unsubscribing from an observable